Model predictive control and moving horizon estimation for adaptive optimal bolus feeding in high-throughput cultivation of \textit{E. coli}: Model-based optimal cultivation

 \subsection{Closed-loop integration of MHE and MPC}

 In the real-time closed-loop implementation, MHE and MPC are implemented $\forall t \in \mathcal{U}$ in a receding horizon manner.
 Utilizing the measurement data, parameters and states are estimated by the MHE with the estimation horizon.
-The MPC acquires the current state estimate from the MHE, and computes the optimal pulse-feed trajectory up to the prediction horizon.
-In addition, at the interface between MPC and the actuation, the time for the computation time for MHE and MPC and actuation and measurement time in the robotic facility, should be considered.
+The MPC acquires the current state estimate from the MHE and computes the optimal pulse-feed trajectory up to the prediction horizon.
+In addition, at the interface between MPC and the actuation, the time for the computation time for MHE and MPC and actuation and measurement time in the robotic facility should be considered.
 To account for the overall delay, MPC regards the starting time as the current time added by the time offset, $t_{offset}$.
 The filtered initial state for the MPC should be computed based on that time offset, i.e., $\hat{x}_{t + t_{offset}}$.

 As introduced in Sec.~\ref{sec:Intro}, the framework provides automated and closed-loop cultivation that 1) performs the pre-scheduled pulse-feeding strategy, 2) measures the experimental data, 3) communicates via database, 4) validates and fits the macro-kinetic growth model to the data, and 5) re-optimizes the pulse-feeding strategy.
+Figure~\ref{fig:MHEMPCProcedure} illustrates the procedure of the proposed framework.